PRAEst-76/Omera/_posts/2025-08-30-Racing_Mechanics.md

 |     5     | flow              | move barrel to middle left hex        |
 |     6     | strong port       | move barrel to top left hex           |

-### Dex Check
+### Collisions

-Any barrels that collide with each other or hit the bank need to make a dex check or ~~go back one hex~~ roll on the table again.
-This may result in multiple rolls and the barrels bouncing all over the place.
-This is quite chaotic, but fits the mood of the race..
+Any barrels that collide with each other or hit the bank need to make a dex check or ~~go back one hex~~ roll on the table again; This may well result in multiple rolls on the table and the barrels bouncing all over the place.
+This is quite chaotic, but intentional as it fits the mood of the race...

 ### Oarsmanship